Hum Tumhare Hain Sanam

-Hum Tumhare Hain Sanam is a 2002 Indian Hindi-language romantic drama film written and directed by K. S. Adhiyaman.
-A remake of his own Tamil-language film Thotta Chinungi (1995), the film stars Salman Khan, Shah Rukh Khan, and Madhuri Dixit, with a guest appearance by Aishwarya Rai.
-It was produced by K. C. Bokadia under the banner of B. M. B. Pictures and later acquired by Shah Rukh Khan's Red Chillies Entertainment.
+Hum Tumhare Hain Sanam is a 2002 Indian Hindi-language romantic drama film directed by K. S. Adhiyaman.
+The film stars Shah Rukh Khan, Salman Khan and Madhuri Dixit, with Aishwarya Rai in a guest appearance.

+Hum Tumhare Hain Sanam was delayed for six years as a result of production issues.
+The film is a remake of 1995 Tamil film Thotta Chinungi directed by Adhiyaman himself.
+The film was produced by K. C. Bokadia.
+The rights of the film is owned by Shah Rukh Khan's Red Chillies Entertainment.